-Saturday morning Mass 9 am on first and third of the month
+Saturday morning Mass 9 am on first, third and fifth of the month

 Weekend Mass Saturday 5 PM

 Sunday 8 AM, 10 AM, 12 PM

 - Ms. Gloria Weaver, Coordinator of Religious Education

 - Sr. Margie Frazer, Pastoral Associate

 - Miss Erin Ungarean, Director of Music

 - Mrs. Kathy Testa, administrative assistant